stouffer/EvoGeoModules/manuscript/outline.md

 # Point 2 -- Interactions respond locally to micro-processes

-- Neutrality and trait-based mechanisms
+- Review of mechanisms involved in interactions locally: neutrality and trait-based mechanisms
+  - Key refs: Oikos paper, Canard, Olesen, Combes

+- These mechansism can only *filter* from a pool of regional interactions
+  - Key refs: *none yet*
-- These mechansism *filter* interactions -- even though they will change the network-level signal, contribution of interactions should not vary locally vs. regionally (expectation is a positive relationship), and measuring on potential/realized interactions should not change the result
+  - Key points: i) even though they will change the network-level signal, contribution of interactions should not vary locally vs. regionally ii) this is the expectation because (a) past knowledge about motifs/evolution and (b) interactions are the unit in which selection takes place, not networks

 - Illustration: distribution of the significance in each interaction locally (measured vs. metaweb) vs. in the regional network.